Memory management controller (Nintendo): UNROM

 Early NES mappers are composed of 7400 series discrete logic chips.
 UNROM appeared in late 1986.
 It supports a single fixed 16KB PRG bank, the rest of the PRG being switchable.
-Instead of a dedicated ROM chip to hold graphics data (called CHR by Nintendo), games using UNROM store graphics data on the program ROM and copy it to a RAM on the cartridge at run time.
+Instead of a dedicated ROM chip to hold graphics data (called CHR by Nintendo), games using UNROM store graphics data in the program ROM and copy it to a RAM on the cartridge at run time.
+This allows for effects such as animated tiles or graphics transformations, and it requires fewer total tiles than CHR ROM games as the latter often have to duplicate tiles between banks.
+However some of the PRG ROM will have to be used to hold the graphics, leaving less room for code or other data.
+The vast majority of UNROM games have 128k PRG ROM, a few such as Paperboy 2 use 256k.
+A single game, Crazy Climber, has the fixed PRG bank at $8000-$BFFF instead of the normal $C000-$FFFF in order to support PCM channel samples.